 Performance points are awarded as follows:

 - First, team members are awarded performance points based on their relative performance within the BC Performance Team at the Target Championships.
-An athlete’s “Benchmark Percentage” is his/her score as a percent of the benchmark for that event in his/her category.
+An athlete’s “Benchmark Percentage” is their score as a percent of the benchmark for that event in their category.
 The half of the team members with the highest “Benchmark Percentage” each receive 2 points.
 (That is, only the top half of the team gets these points) (*note 2)

 - Second, team members are awarded points based on their performance relative to benchmark score for their shooting category.
 The following table shows the points awarded for “Benchmark Percentages” which fall in the ranges shown.